 - When a job is completed, the freelancer will make a charge and you will then receive an invoice from Worksome.

 - Once it is paid, Worksome will automatically make sure that the freelancer is being paid.
 When the payment is completed, both parties can make a rating and review of the process.

 4. How do we agree on terms and conditions for a job?

-Worksome supports you in conducting a dialogue with freelancers about terms and conditions.
+Worksome supports you in conducting a conversation with freelancers about terms and conditions.
 Once you have agreed on the contractual terms and accepted the freelancer's offer, a contract will be automatically generated.

 5. Who is responsible for projects being solved?

 When a contract has been concluded on Worksome, the freelancer, with whom you have made an agreement, is responsible for solving the task or completing the job.
 Worksome can not be held responsible for a job or task that has not been performed satisfactorily.
 However we are happy to help you find a good solution or a new and more qualified person for the job.

 6. What do Worksome do if a freelancer doesn’t meet your expectations?